jokob-sk/NetAlertX/docs/HOME_ASSISTANT.md

 2. Configure a user name and password on your broker.

-3. Note down the following details that you will need to configure PiAlert:
+3. Note down the following details that you will need to configure NetAlertX:
    - MQTT host url (usually your Home Assistant IP)
    - MQTT broker port
    - User
    - Password

-4. Open the _PiAlert_ > _Settings_ > _MQTT_ settings group
+4. Open the _NetAlertX_ > _Settings_ > _MQTT_ settings group
    - Enable MQTT
    - Fill in the details from above
    - Fill in remaining settings as per description